 A posting followed in 1995 back to the Australian Army Band Sydney until his final posting in 1997 as the Ceremonial and Protocol Officer at the Royal Military College Headquarters for the last three years of his service.
 Kevin reached compulsory retirement age in 1998, but was given extensions until his discharge in January 2000 having served conyinually for over forty years in the Australian Army.
 He has five clasps to the Defence Force Service Medal.

 In early January 2000 he was approached by the Brumbies Rugby franchise to work as their Game Day Operations Manager, Membership and Merchandise Manager.
 Kevin left the Brumbies after almost ten years and worked part time with the Defence Force Welfare Association’s National Office in Canberra, after which he gained employed with Media Monitors as a Conference Reporter in the Press Gallery at Parliament House Canberra for over two years.
-Kevin has now fully retired.
+Kevin has now fully retired and filling his time playing golf.

 Kevin’s interest in the sport of Rugby League which led him to become a referee in the early 60’s until the mid eighties.
 He has been a staunch member of the St.George Dragons since the early fifties.
 Kevin became President of the Australian Army Band Corps (AABC) Association in 1992 until 1997 and was awarded Life Membership.
 At present he is the Honorary Secretary of the Association taking up this position in early 2009.

-Kevin is also a member of Australian Army Apprentice Association (AAAA) and in November 2016 he was elected to the as their Welfare Officer.
+Kevin is also a member of Australian Army Apprentice Association (AAAA) and in November 2016 he was elected as their Welfare Officer.

 Kevin is married to Alex Noon who also served in the Australian Army as a musician.
 Kevin has four children from his first marriage.